 Director of Field Operations

 Steve Ricci is an experienced Landscape Designer and lifelong Rhode Island resident.
 Steve graduated from the University of Rhode Island with a Bachelors Degree of Landscape Architecture as well as a Degree in Community Planning.
 While completing his degrees, Steve worked as a landscape contractor and koi pond designer and builder.
 Steve has owned his own design/build landscape construction business as well as worked for a nursery as a manager, salesman, and designer.
 Steve has designed and installed both commercial and residential projects throughout the state including rain gardens, patios, native planting designs, and landscape structures.
-At Groundwork RI, Steve runs the GroundCorp landscaping program and oversees our community garden, tree nursery, farm and all landscaping and green infrastructure work.
+Working at Groundwork RI since 2016, Steve runs the GroundCorp landscaping program and oversees our community garden, tree nursery, farm and all landscaping and green infrastructure work.

 Harvest Cycle Coordinator